 A fascinating neighborhood in the midst of change, with Polish heritage, hipster influx, and new development surging.

 Greenpoint offers variety, including a handsome historic district, thriving shopping districts (one still with significant Polish presence), and the spillover from Williamsburg that has meant gentrification.
-(I can and do lead versions of this tour that focus especially on Greenpoint's Polish history.)
+(I have led versions of this tour that focus especially on Greenpoint's Polish history.)

-There are some great views of Manhattan (amid desolation), and some seriously interesting juxtapositions, like a former public bathhouse flanked by new condo development.
+There are some great views of Manhattan (amid desolation), and some seriously interesting juxtapositions, like a former public bathhouse flanked by new condo development (and being converted itself).

 The tour addresses Greenpoint's rich industrial history and the aftermath that left buildings like some pioneering worker housing (and also some toxicity).